 Their leader was Pre Vizsla™, recognized as the most formidable of the lot.
 His unmatched fighting skills were heightened by the use of an ancient and revered weapon called the Darksaber™, the Mandalorian equivalent of the Jedi’s weapon of choice.

 Vizsla was angry, ruthless, and more villainous than anyone else in his group.
 He chose to work with Maul™, a former Sith Lord™, and Maul’s brother Savage Oppress™ in order to take over Mandalore and make it a planet of warriors again.

-Vizla’s choice to conspire with evil proved costly.
-Maul schemed and intimidated his way to power, ultimately usurping Vizla through lethal combat.
-With their leader killed, Death Watch and Mandalore fell under the savage power of the dark side.
+Vizsla’s choice to conspire with evil proved costly.
+Maul schemed and intimidated his way to power, ultimately usurping Vizsla through lethal combat.
+With their leader killed, the Death Watch and Mandalore fell under the savage power of the dark side.

 4. Jango Fett

 The Fett name has always been spoken with fear, even reverence.
 The legacy started with Jango Fett™, the most dangerous bounty hunter of his day.

 Fett was rescued as a child and accepted into Mandalorian culture where he participated in the planet’s civil wars.
 He eventually left Mandalore, choosing the life of the hunt.

 His skills were recognized far and wide, and he was chosen by the Sith, working under the guise of the Republic, to be the template for a clone army.
 His likeness was copied into millions of clone troopers™, and their armor was even modeled after his Mandalorian helmet.